 It took me while before I got to paint it as I didn’t feel comfortable enough to do it justice.
 But recently I was invited , together with my wife and some friends by Goetz Siepmann and Nicole Siepmann-Eppinger, to come to their home in Essen, Germany for a weekend full of figure frenzy: painting, making bases and especially talk about figures….and most of all to have a good time.
 This weekend inspired me to do the base as it came out the way you can see it in the pictures.
 I painted everything in acrylics.

-You can more images in the figures gallery
+You can more images in my gallery

 Hope you like it.